voxpupuli/puppet-mongodb/README.md

 }
 ```

-Although most distro comes with a prepacked MongoDB server we recommend to
+Although most distros come with a prepacked MongoDB server we recommend to
 use the 10gen/MongoDB software repository, because most of the current OS
 packages are outdated and not appropriate for a production environment.
 To install MongoDB from 10gen repository: